bvssvni/blender-rpg/README.md

 The sensor 'Delay' with 'Repeat' set to true sends a pulse for each update.
 This can be connected to a controller that runs a Python script.
-Remember to add ".py" to your script, and set the type to "Script" and not "Module".
+Remember to add ".py" to your script, and set the type to "Module".
+Write the name of the script without the extension, add a dot and the function to call.
+For example:

+    follow_strict.main

 It is a good idea to write Python scripts to behave like AND gates by default.
 This way, one can interrupt the behavior using other sensors.